RV & Motorhome Registration in Tennessee

 Visit our Smog and Emission Check section to find out if an emissions check is required.

 Once that's taken care of, you must obtain and complete a Certificate of Title and Registration.
-Take any lienholder information, your out-of-state title, your current registration, proof of identification and residency, and the appropriate fees (You may look up current titling and registration fees in the Tennessee Code, 55-4-111).
+Take any lienholder information, your out-of-state title, your current registration, proof of identification and residency, and the appropriate fees.

 Note that if you're from a non-titling state, you'll need to bring your current registration and the Bill of Sale.Other Topics in This Section